midik/comm-it-challenge/README.md

-# Microservices Project
+# Comm-It: Microservices Project

 A robust microservices architecture using NestJS, MongoDB, Redis, and MQTT.
+This project demonstrates communication between microservices and data processing in a distributed system.

 ## Tech Stack